sahandrez/gym_forestfire/README.md

 ```
 python main.py --env gym_forestfire:ForestFire-v0
 ```
+But don't expect great learning curves :) The actions saturate quickly even with the Orthogonal Initialization.
+If you have any ideas for improving the learning, please make a PR.

 ## Refrences
 1. [Drossel B, Schwabl F. Self-organized critical forest-fire model.
 Physical review letters.
 1992 Sep 14;69(11):1629.](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.69.1629)